SeungWoonSong/SeungWoonSong/README.md

 **About Me:**
 - Currently studying at [42Seoul](https://42seoul.kr)
+    - 42Seoul, a prestigious Korean adaptation of the innovative French Ecole42 education method
+    - Offers a comprehensive and progressive curriculum, covering low-level to high-level programming languages and computer science concepts
+    - Engages students in hands-on projects, such as building a shell and web server from scratch, to ensure practical understanding and application
 - Former First Lieutenant with a background in Public Affairs Officer (PAO)

 **Key Characteristics:**